rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 exception.

-If the foreground App returns a valid `EntityInfo` before the timeout, then, the value from the **MUST** be used.
+If the foreground App returns a valid `EntityInfo` before the timeout, then, the returned value **MUST** be used.

-Once a single `EntityInfo` is selected the platform **MUST** dispatch a `Content.onUserInterestedIn` notification to all Apps that have registered for it (typically Aggregated Experience Apps) with metadata about the app and entity as its data.
+### 4.1.
+Upstream User Interest Intent

-The `Content.onUserInterestedIn` event has the `InterestedInIntent` as its data.
+In some cases, e.g. a voice assistant, some upstream component will inform the platform that the user is interested in whatever is currently being presented.

-The platform **MUST NOT** dispatch more than one `onUserInterestedIn` notification, even if more than one App responded to the pull request.
+To do this, the upstream system **MUST** send a `UserInterest` intent, which describes the type of interest.

-An Aggregated Experience can register for the `Content.onUserInterestedIn` notification, and it will receive notifications when an `EntityInfo` is returned from the active App after a `Discovery.userInterest` call is fulfilled.
+When a Firebolt platform receives this intent, it **SHOULD** initiate the platform's [user interest flow](#4-user-interest-from-a-platform-ux).

 ## 5. User Interest Bulk Updates